svenfuchs/cl/var/README.erb.md

 this gem from Ruby's stoneage provides.

-But on top of that it also provides a rich DSL for defining, validating, and normalizing options, as well as automatic and gorgeous help output (modelled after Rubygem's `gem --help` output).
+But on top of that it also provides a rich DSL for defining, validating, and normalizing options, as well as automatic and gorgeous help output (modeled after Rubygem's `gem --help` output).

 ## Basic Usage